Have you been posted to Norway?

 - A safe and sound working environment

-It is your employer who has the main responsibility for your health and safety, and who must ensure that you use protective equipment.
-If there are several undertakings at the same workplace, it is the Norwegian principal enterprise that is responsible for coordinating work on health, safety, and the environment (HSE).
+It is your employer who has the main responsibility for your occupational health and safety, and who must ensure that you use protective equipment.
+If there are several undertakings at the same workplace, it is the Norwegian principal enterprise that is responsible for coordinating work regarding health, safety, and the environment (HSE).

 Your employer is responsible for providing you with an HSE card if you